veramferreira/vera-ferreira-profile/README.md

 💻 Left nursing to work with Social Media and WordPress websites.

-🤓 I'm studying Software Development with Northcoders and looking forward to have a tech career!
+🤓 I'm studying Software Development with Northcoders and looking forward to having a tech career!

 👨‍👩‍👦‍👦 I'm a mum of 2 boys, chocolate🍫 and pasta🍝 lover, nature🌿 addicted and movies & TV shows geek 🎬.